Assessing Extrapolation of Peaks Over Thresholds with Martingale Testing: POT Models for Extrapolation

 \subsection{Seasonal Adjustment}

+As mentioned previously, we did not find evidence against stationarity.
 However, there is a strong seasonal effect, particularly in the extremes.
 We display in Figure~\ref{fig:posan_target} the dependence of the targets to the day of year, ranging from 1 on January 1\textsuperscript{st} to 365 on December 31\textsuperscript{st}, and denoted by $d_t$ for any $t\in\{1\hdots 4\times 165\times 365\}$.